Daljeet-Singh99/REST-API-CRUD-Operations-using-Mongodb/README.md

 1. Navigate to the project directory

 2. Start the MongoDB server on your machine.
 3. Activate the virtual environment using command .sdeintern/Scripts/activate
+4. use pip install -r Requirements.txt to install requirements
-4. Run the Flask application
+5. Run the Flask application